mnikander/transpiler/README.md

 # Compiler fragments

+The goal is to prototype several language features and gain experience with the basics of language design and compilers.
 This repository contains code fragments for the _intermediate code generation_ stage of a compiler.
 Each code fragment implements an individual command or language feature.
-Typically, this involves transforming one kind of node in an abstract syntax tree (AST), into target code.
+Typically, this involves transforming one kind of node in an abstract syntax tree (AST) into target code.
-The underlying assumption is that the AST nodes all have a very constistent structure.
+The underlying assumption is that the AST nodes all have a very constistent structure, which makes it easy to represent the AST nodes.
 A language similar to Lisp, relying entirely on symbolic expressions in prefix-notation, would likely have an AST with such a homogeneous structure.
 For example the function application: